aichemydev/gauge-tests/README.md

 ## How to run

 You will need the gauge CLI.
+See: https://docs.gauge.org/getting_started/installing-gauge.html

-Install it first using npm:
+Install it using npm:

 ```
 npm install -g @getgauge/cli